Zacks Earnings Trends Highlights: Exxon, Chevron, Ford, Apple and JPMorgan

 Rising Earnings Estimates

-The favorable revisions trend that has been pushing estimates higher since last July remains in place.
+The favorable revisions trend that has been pushing estimates higher since last July remains in place, as the revisions trend for 2021 Q1 shows.

 Estimates have gone up the most for the Energy and Autos sectors, with Q1 earnings estimates for these two sectors more than doubling over the last three months.
 You can see this pronounced positive revisions trend in estimates for Exxon XOM, Chevron CVX, Ford F and others from these two sectors.